-Correze is the southern department of the Limousin region of France, sandwiched between the Dordogne to the west and the Auvergne to the east, and with Tulle as department capital.
+Correze is the most southern department of the Limousin region of France, with the Dordogne to the west and the Auvergne to the east, and with the town of Tulle as department capital.

-To the north lies the Haute-Correze region, with the Plateau de Millevaches and the Massif de Monedieres.
-The landscape of moorlands, forests and peat bogs has its own special charm.
+To the north lies the Haute-Correze region, with the Regional Natural Park of Millevaches and the Massif de Monedieres.
+The landscape of moorlands, forests and peat bogs, meadows and woodlands has its own particular charm.

-One highlight with far-reaching views (and a 'table d'orientation' so you know what you are looking at) is the summet of Suc au May (near Treignac).
-A good view point across the region is found at the Porte de Correze at Masseret (north of Brive-la-Gaillarde).
+One highlight with far-reaching views (and a 'table d'orientation' so you know what you are looking at) is the summet of Suc au May (near Treignac), and another good view point across the region is found at the Porte de Correze at Masseret (north of Brive-la-Gaillarde).

-Close to hand you also have a cluster of ancient castles (the Tours de Merle is among our favourites), and some of the finest scenery along the Dordogne river to the north-east of Argentat at the 'Gorges de la Dordogne'.
-The village of Donzenac is also to the south-west of Correze.
+Close to hand you will also discover several ancient castles (the Tours de Merle at Saint-Geniez-ô-Merle is among our favourites), and some of the finest scenery along the Dordogne river can be seen along the 'Gorges de la Dordogne' to the north-east of Argentat, a town with a very pleasant riverside area).

 The natural beauty and character of the southern Correze carries on southwards into the Lot department and westwards into the Dordogne, hence why the south-west Correze is especially attractive to visitors.

 A river runs through it...

 Both the Dordogne river and the Vézère river run through the Correze department, along with a handful of tributaries, and there are also numerous lakes in the department.
 As a result outdoor activities based on water are very popular, from canoeing and kayaking to a quiet spot of fishing.